espocrm/documentation/administration/formula.md

 #### ifThen
 `ifThen(CONDITION, CONSEQUENT)` If CONDITION is met, then do CONSEQUENT.
 If not -- do nothing.

+CONSEQUENT and ALTERNATIVE can consist of mutliple commands separated by the semicolon `;`.

 #### string\concatenate
 `string\concatenate(STRING_1, STRING_2)` Concatenates two or more strings.